 - Install the extension: If you’ve installed the Rakuten extension, it will remind you to get cash back if you go directly to one of its member retailers.
 The extension really is critical, at least it was for me.
 If it didn’t pop up to remind me each time I have a chance to earn cash back on a purchase, I would be leaving good money on the table.
 This link shows how to install it and turn it on — again, for free and in just a couple of minutes.

-Example of Rakuten at work: I went to Athleta.com, a site that I like for its high-quality casual and workout clothes.
-I was in the market for comfortable pants that I can wear while working from home and when I hit the grocery store — on the occasions that I do that.
+Example of Rakuten at work: I went to the website of Athleta, a retailer that I like for its high-quality casual and workout clothes.
+I was in the market for comfortable pants that I can wear while working from home and when I hit the grocery store.
 (I can’t wear my pajamas all day, every day.)

-Because I have installed the extension, this reminder popped up in my browser, notifying me that I can currently get 4% cash back on purchases from Athleta:
+Because I have installed the extension, this reminder popped up in my browser, notifying me that I could get 4% cash back on purchases from Athleta: